-Belize has an estimated population of 347,600.
-With 8,800 square miles of land, this gives Belize a population density of just 37 people per square mile.
-This is the lowest density in Latin America, and one of the lowest in the world, ranking 213th globally.
+Belize is located on the eastern coast of Central America where it's bordered by Mexico and Guatemala.
+Belize is the only country in Central America with English as the official language.
+With 8,800 square miles of land, this gives Belize a population density of about 45.4 persons per square mile.
+This is the lowest density in Latin America, and one of the lowest in the world.

 The largest city in Belize is Belize City, which has a population of 57,000.
 The capital, Belmopan, has a population of 16,500.